+Effective Date Posting: February 22, 2021

-Effective Date: May 7, 2020 Identifier: No. CU0062INT
+Identifier: No. CU0062INT

-Credit Unions and Caisses Populaires - Capital Treatment of Loans under the Federal Government Business Credit Availability Program
+Capital Treatment of Loans under the Federal Government Business Credit Availability Program and Highly Affected Sectors Credit Availability Program Guarantee

-Purpose and Scope
+Purpose and scope

-The purpose of this Guidance1 is to provide FSRA's Interpretation with respect to the capital treatment for loans provided by Ontario credit unions and caisses populaires (collectively "Credit Unions") under the federal government's Business Credit Availability Program (BCAP), in order to facilitate participation in the Programs for the benefit of their SME members.
-This Interpretation Guidance interprets the application of the capital adequacy requirements for Credit Unions set out in Sections 15 to 18 of Ontario Regulation 237/09 (the "Regulation") under the Credit Unions and Caisses Populaires Act, 1994 (the "CUCPA") and the Capital Adequacy Guideline for Ontario's Credit Unions and Caisses Populaires
+The purpose of this Guidance1 is to provide FSRA's Interpretation with respect to the capital treatment for loans provided by Ontario credit unions and caisses populaires (collectively "Credit Unions") under the federal government's Business Credit Availability Program (BCAP).
+This Guidance was updated on February 22, 2021 to also provide the capital treatment for loans provided by Credit Unions under the federal government's Highly Affected Sectors Credit Availability Program Guarantee (HASCAP Guarantee).

+This Interpretation Guidance facilitates participation in these programs for the benefit of Small and Medium-sized Enterprise (collectively "SME") Credit Union members.
+It interprets the application of the capital adequacy requirements for Credit Unions set out in Sections 15 to 18 of Ontario Regulation 237/09 (the "Regulation") under the Credit Unions and Caisses Populaires Act, 1994 (the "CUCPA") and the Capital Adequacy Guideline for Ontario's Credit Unions and Caisses Populaires